Skip to main content

 What is a good contrast ratio for text and backgrounds?

 For normal body text (under 18pt or 14pt bold), aim for at least 4.5:1 (WCAG AA) or 7:1 (WCAG AAA).
 For large text (18pt+ or 14pt+ bold), 3:1 meets AA and 4.5:1 meets AAA.
 For user interface components like buttons and form fields, a 3:1 contrast ratio against adjacent colors is recommended.
-This tool checks all of these automatically.
+The Best Answer Hub Color Palette Generator checks all of these automatically.

 What are design tokens and why should I use them?